Explore how your team can use Hiver.

 Customer support works on a reactive model where complaints are registered and resolved.

-Customer success, however, focuses on proactively creating awareness about your product through education programs, tutorials, guides, and interactive training.
+Customer success, however, focuses on proactively creating awareness about your product through customer education guides, tutorials, and interactive training.

 A great example of this is Canva, a design tool that lets users create attractive images for social media and blogs as well as videos with its online video editor.